Azure/ALZ-Bicep/infra-as-code/bicep/modules/managementGroups/generateddocs/managementGroups.bicep.md

 ![Parameter Setting](https://img.shields.io/badge/parameter-optional-green?style=flat-square)

 Optional suffix for the management group hierarchy.
 This suffix will be appended to management group names.
-Include a preceeding dash if required.
+Include a preceding dash if required.
 Example: -suffix

 ### parTopLevelManagementGroupDisplayName